searlewedding/searlewedding.github.io/index.md

 # Salt Lake Dinner

-We're having a reception dinner to celebrate Jake and Kierra's marriage, and we'd hope you can come!
+We're having a reception dinner to celebrate Jake and Kierra's marriage, and we hope you can come!

 ## Date & Time